-As a registered financial advisor (RIA), your financial advisor, and the firm that employs him or her, is regulated by the Financial Industry Regulatory Authority (FINRA).
-Accordingly, if you move forward with filing an official complaint against your advisor, you will be filing the complaint with FINRA.
+Your registered financial advisor – and the firm that employs him or her – is regulated by the Financial Industry Regulatory Authority (FINRA).
+FINRA provides an online form to allow investors to file a formal complaint against their financial advisor, stockbroker, or brokerage firm.

 1. Understand the Basics of FINRA’s Dispute Resolution Process